microcurse/Display-Reps-Groups-and-Associates/README.md

     *   Dynamic side panel with list views for both Rep Groups and Areas Served, with A-Z/Z-A sorting.
 *   **"Areas Served" Taxonomy:** A dedicated taxonomy to define sales territories and link them to Rep Groups and specific regions on the SVG map.
 *   **Import/Export Tool:** A built-in tool to export all plugin data (Rep Groups, Areas, settings) to a JSON file and import it into another site, making migrations simple.
+*   **Fallback Templates:** Built-in fallback page templates that display rep group information when accessed directly, with clear navigation back to the interactive map experience.
 *   **Developer Friendly:** Includes WP-CLI support for some operations and is built with standard WordPress hooks and filters for extensibility.

 ## Installation